-Community Green Space
+Community Green Space (Míča Park)

 The community green space will provide common areas to support future community gardens and other active and passive uses.
-Steep slopes are present on the south side of this park, and the green space will include well-defined landscaped edges and retaining walls for stability and access.
+Wetlands are present on the south side of this park, and the green space will include well-defined landscaped edges and other measures necessary for public safety and usability, and wetland mitigation.
+The final design of the park shall help connect surrounding uses to one another.

 - Places to sit

 - Play activity for kids, adults and/or seniors

 - Attractive landscaping

 - Small gardens or community garden plots

+- Walkways/trails